snotskie/ttrpg/md/index.md

 As you do, begin to think about the story your character takes on in your mind. **Why are they good at this and not at that?** Why is one important to them and not the other?
 What are they trying to improve?
 What do they like getting help from others on?

 When you begin the game, most of your Basic Stats are equal, using a $d4$ for their Basic Stat Checks.
-However, the Basic Stat you ranked as your highest Stat begins the game one die size larger.
+However, the Basic Stat you ranked as your **highest Stat begins the game one die size larger**.
 Your Lifestyle also increases your starting Basic Stat dice.

 All of your Basic Stat dice can be upgraded later in the Session Shop section at the end of this chapter.